Kazutaka333/Kazutaka333.github.io/about.md

 Hello, my name is Kazutaka Homma.
 I'm currently a senior student in Computer Engineering at UC San Diego and trying to work in self-driving car field.

+## Work Experience

+#### Google Summer of Code - Student Developer
+*May 2018 - June 2018*
+- Contribute to swift programming language.
+- Could not complete the program due to my time management skill.

+#### NowWhat, San Diego — Founder /  iOS App Engineer
+*November 2017 - Present*
+- Design and Implemented UI, API connection, Model class for  chat feature with open source framework on MVC architecture.
+- Train teammates on Git branching model and install linter for scalable and maintainable source code.
+- Created development schedule collaboratively by prioritizing each app feature and construct a milestone.

+#### Team Lab, Tokyo, Japan — iOS Engineer
+*July 2017 - September 2017*
+- Developed and implemented an 8th food/drink ranking iOS app using Swift, and reactive programming framework.
+- Promoted to core member of team and continued working on the iOS project in previous internship.
+- Inspected code through code review on Github for portability and consistency of the code.

+#### Team Lab, Tokyo, Japan — iOS Engineer Intern
+June 2017 - July 2017
+- Developed core future based on Redux architecture with ReSwift.
+- Implemented UI and API connection using Reactive Programming with RxSwift.
+- Built  main functionality for a promotional app of a major restaurant company with 8th place on food/drink ranking.

+#### Aqua, Tokyo, Japan — Software Engineer Intern
+June 2016 - August 2016
+- Built a prototype version of a product catalog app that is used at retail store of major cosmetic corporation for design and UI check purpose on iPad.
+- Design and implemented admin panel with Django.

 ## Contribution

 #### apple/swift - The Swift Programming Language